Skip to main content

 The Journal of Hematology Oncology Pharmacy is an independent, peer-reviewed journal founded in 2011 to provide hematology and oncology pharmacy practitioners and other healthcare professionals with high-quality peer-reviewed information relevant to hematologic and oncologic conditions to help them optimize drug therapy for patients.

-Articles that are accepted for publication are scheduled by the editors for a quick and timely publication within 1 to 3 months.
+Articles that are accepted for publication are scheduled by the Journal editors for a quick and timely publication within 1 to 3 months.

 Editorial Freedom

-The editorial advisory board and other experts serving as reviewers have full independence in the peer-review process and in their recommendations for accepting or rejecting an article, as well as the type of comments they provide.
-Article reviews are done in a double-blind fashion: all authorship information is blinded to the reviewers and reviewers’ information is blinded to authors, but any funding source for the research/article is provided to reviewers.
+The Journal's editorial board and other experts serving as peer reviewers have full independence in the peer-review process and in their recommendations for accepting or rejecting an article, as well as the type of comments they provide.
+Article reviews are done in a double-anonymized fashion: all author information is masked to the peer reviewers and the peer reviewers’ information is masked to authors.
+The authors’ identities are visible to the section editors, and the section editors’ identities are visible to the authors, however.

 Corrections